maneshtailor/FY23SKO-OaC/Part_4-Creating_New_Relic_Resources_With_Terraform.md

 As before lets update the example to suit our needs:

 1. Change the name of the resource from "foo" to "subscribe"
-2. `policy_id:` This is where we identify the policy we're adding the channel to, in this casew we need to reference the policy we created abiove.
+2. `policy_id': This is where we identify the policy we're adding the channel to, in this casew we need to reference the policy we created abiove.
 Set the value to: `newrelic_alert_policy.policy.id`
 3. The `channel_ids` attribute is an array of channels.
 We only have one so set the value to reference our single channel like this: `[newrelic_alert_channel.sko_slack.id]`